Indonesian consumer research startup Populix gets $1.2M in pre-Series A funding – TechCrunch

 The company’s co-founders are chief executive officer Timothy Astandu, chief operating officer Eileen Kamtawijoyo and chief technical officer Jonathan Benhi.
 Astandu and Kamtawijoyo met while both were graduate students in business management at the University of Cambridge.

 “When we were studying, we looked at developed markets, and in developed markets, consumer insights is such a big thing that all the brands are using it already,” said Astandu.
 “But it’s something that’s not available in developing countries like Indonesia,” where many companies still conduct research offline despite its very high smartphone engagement rates.
-For example, if a coffee brand wants to understand consumer sentiment, it will send people with surveys into a cafe or grocery store and ask customers to fill them out in return for a small gift.
+For example, if a coffee brand wants to understand consumer sentiment, it will send people with surveys into a café or grocery store and ask customers to fill them out in return for a small gift.

 “We felt it was important to do consumer sentiment in Indonesia, because it’s going to be a big market and Indonesia has seen very little innovation so far,” Astandu added.
 “That gives us a chance to disrupt it, in the sense that it has always catered to the big clients.
 It’s always the multinationals in Indonesia that buy it, but you are seeing an emerging middle class, a lot of SMEs and perhaps they actually need research and data more than big companies.”